ngmymy/ngmymy/README.md

 ## 🧸 About Me
 Hi there!
 I'm a 3rd-year computer science student at the University of Minnesota, Twin Cities.
 Since I was 14 years old, I've always had a passion for anything and everything tech.
 So what better way than to be at the forefront of development itself?

-💼 Currently seeking Software Internship opportunities for Summer '24!
+💼 Currently seeking Software Internship opportunities!

 ## 👩🏻‍💻 Projects